E-Resource Center: John Jay College of Criminal Justice: City University of NY

 Checking if students understand your lectures:

-When I ask students if they have questions about the material covered, some NNES students rarely do.
+Even when I ask students if they have questions about the material covered, some NNES students rarely ask any questions.
 What can I do to encourage my students to ask for clarifications when they find parts of the lecture confusing?

-Answer: Students avoid asking for clarifications because they might fear saying the wrong thing or admitting their lack of understanding.
-In addition, NNES students may be apprehensive about exposing their low language proficiency or may feel that challenging your views is impolite or indicative of poor understanding.
+Answer: Students avoid asking for clarifications because they might fear making a mistake, admitting their lack of understanding, or exposing their low language proficiency.
+Moreover, they may feel that challenging your views would be impolite.
 To find out whether your students have difficulties understanding your lectures:

-• Assure students of different cultural backgrounds that questioning somebody's views is valued in U.S. and considered to be a sign of curiosity and engagement.
+• Assure students of different cultural backgrounds that respectfully questioning someone else’s views is valued in the U.S. and considered to be a sign of curiosity and engagement.
 Once they know you welcome their questions, they are more likely to raise them.

 • Stop occasionally to take questions during the lecture, not only at the end.
-This will take care of those students who may lose track of the questions they have by the end of the lecture or may feel that asking questions at the end of the lecture about a topic discussed in the beginning is out of place.
+This will help those students who may lose track of the questions they have by the end of the lecture or who may think that it is inappropriate to ask questions at the end of the lecture about a topic discussed in the beginning.

-• Assign an anonymous "minute paper" at the end of each lecture where you ask students to write which parts of the lecture they have found the most helpful and which ones the most difficult.
+• Assign an anonymous "minute paper" at the end of each lecture in which you ask students to indicate which parts of the lecture they found to be the most helpful and which ones the most difficult.
 You can address their responses at the beginning of the next lecture.

-• Set up a question box for students to drop their questions at the end of the lecture.
-This will give shy students the chance to communicate anonymously any question they might have.
+• Set up a question box for students to drop their questions in at the end of the lecture.
+This will give shy students the chance to communicate any question they might have anonymously.

 Back to the Top